This unique console example required you to physically lock cartridges together.

 - Aliens vs. Predator 2 had the third-party expansion "Primal Hunt", a prequel to the base game.

 - There were also a pair of third-party expansions for Shogo: Mobile Armor Division that never saw release.

-- Blood II and Tron Two Point Oh each had a single first-party expansion: "The Nightmare Levels" and "Killer App", respectively.
+- Blood II and TRON 2.0 each had a single first-party expansion: "The Nightmare Levels" and "Killer App", respectively.

 - Final Doom provided two full level sets in one package, TNT: Evilution and The Plutonia Experiment, the first of which was originally intended to be a freeware Game Mod until id Software struck a publishing deal with its development team.

 - Doom 3: Resurrection of Evil.
 The BFG Edition includes an additional mission pack titled The Lost Mission.

 - Half-Life had a number of successful expansions, including Blue Shift and Opposing Force, and the sequel continues this tradition proudly with the Half-Life 2 Episodes series.

 - What Valve is doing with Half-Life episodes is an original usage of expansion packs; preemptive piecemeal publishing of what'll essentially be Half-Life 3.

 - Thanks to Steam, the Episodes also blur the definition between expansion pack and sequel: if Half-Life 2 was installed, the Episodes would re-use assets and engine components from that game, acting like expansions; but if it wasn't, they would add the necessary files themselves.